A. David’s second opportunity to kill Saul.

 a.
 I have sinned: The last time Saul was in this situation he was overcome with emotion.
 His feelings seemed right but his life was not changed (1 Samuel 24:16-21).
 This time there is something cold and mechanical about Saul’s words.
 The words seem right but the feelings aren’t there.

 i.
 “The Apostle makes a great distinction, and rightly, between the sorrow of the world and the sorrow of a godly repentance which needeth not to be repented of.
-Certainly Saul’s confession of sin belonged to the former; while the cry of the latter comes out in Psalm 51, extorted from David by the crimes after the years.”
+Certainly Saul’s confession of sin belonged to the former; while the cry of the latter comes out in Psalm 51, extorted from David by the crimes of after years.”
 (Meyer)

 ii.
 Morgan on I have played the fool: “In these words we have a perfect autobiography.
 In them the complete life-story of this man is told.”